 I was first alerted to Concrete and Clay when then-former Dexys Midnight Runners singer Kevin Rowland had released a version in 1999 on his covers album My Beauty.
 At the time, the general opinion was that Rowland was suffering some kind of breakdown, on account of the album cover featuring him in saucy drag and make-up.
 I found this a bit harsh, until I saw him perform at Leeds Festival around that time.
 He did indeed appear to have gone a bit mad, performing a short set in drag on his own to a karaoke backing.
 At one point he shoved his mic in-between the legs of a backing singer and sang into her crotch aggressively.
-Nobody knew where to look, and bear in mind Iggy Pop once flashed his cock about on the same stage in see-through trousers, that’s saying something.
+Nobody knew where to look, apart from Rowland himself.

 However, among the odd song choices, there was this enjoyable bossa nova track, which had been the lead single from the album.
 Only later did I discover it came from one-hit wonders Unit 4 + 2.
 What was that name all about?

 Well.
 Unit 4 formed in 1962.
 Brian Parker had been the guitarist and songwriter with The Hunters, an instrumental group that once stood in for The Shadows when they were unavailable for Cliff Richard.
 He left to join Adam Faith’s backing group The Roulettes briefly, but decided he wanted to ditch the instruments and start up a vocal harmony group.
 First he asked his friend David ‘Buster’ Meikle to join him, then school friends Tommy Moeller and Peter Moules.
 Moeller became lead singer, and in 1963 they became Unit 4.
 Parker soon stopped performing with the group due to ill-health and a dislike of live appearances, so his spot was taken by Howard Lubin.
 He did however remain behind the scenes to co-write all their material with Moeller.